Our clerks Cliff Holland and Franco Lombardi will be happy to discuss instructing members of Chambers or to provide any further necessary information.

 Whiteman & Sherry on Income Tax, Setu Kamal (contributor)

-Members also publish articles in the major tax periodicals each year.
+Chamber members also publish articles in the major tax periodicals each year.